Stochastic variational principles for dissipative equations with advected quantities: Stochastic semidirect product Euler-Poincar e reduction

-\begin{remark}{\rm As we shall see later, the conclusion of Theorem \ref{t3-1} still holds when $G$ is the diffeomorphism group of a torus and the action of $G$ on $U^*$ is the pull back map.
+\begin{remark}{\rm As we shall see in Section \ref{sec_5}, the conclusion of Theorem \ref{t3-1} still holds when $G$ is the diffeomorphism group of a torus and the action of $G$ on $U^*$ is the pull back map.

-§ If $G$ is a finite dimensional Lie group and $U$ a finite dimensional vector space, then $\tilde{\alpha}(\cdot)$ and $\alpha(\cdot)$ defined by \eqref{a_t} satisfy some SDE and ODE respectively.
-However, when $G$ is the diffeomorphism group, as will be seen in the next section, $\tilde{\alpha}(\cdot)$ and $\alpha(\cdot)$ satisfy some SPDE and PDE, respectively. } $\lozenge$ \end{remark}
+If $G$ is a finite dimensional Lie group and $U$ a finite dimensional vector space, then \eqref{t3-1-1} is a actually an SDE.
+However, when $G$ is the diffeomorphism group, as illustrated in Section \ref{sec_5}, \eqref{t3-1-1} is a system of SPDEs.} $\lozenge$ \end{remark}